bwadle/sqlalchemy-jdbc-generic/README.md

 ## Database Flavor Examples
 This section shows some example patterns for connection to different database versions.
 All database hosts, usernames and passwords are either omitted or ficticious -- for obvious reasons.

-> In all of the below patterns I am implicitly referring to the JDBC Driver jar file(s) -- `'_jars': '*.jar'` -- I used in testing and providing links to the source from which they were obtained in the notes at the beginning of each section.
+> In all of the below patterns I am implicitly referring to the JDBC Driver jar file(s) (`'_jars': '*.jar'`) I used in testing and providing links to the source from which they were obtained in the notes at the beginning of each section.
+>
 > Normally I would place these jar files in a directory defined within my OS Level `PATH` environment variable.
 However, in these examples we assume that the jar files exist in the same directory as the python file being executed.
+>
+> I have also obsfucated any release versioning within the filename of each jar with `#` charactors as versions and releases of these files will no doubt change over time.

 ### SQLite
 > SQLAlchemy supports SQLite natively so there may be no legitimate reason to leverage the SQLite JDBC driver over the native SQLite dialect but you could if you wanted to.